FRosner/nomad-docker-wrapper/README.md

 If you want to use a custom docker registry, please provide the `NOMAD_DOCKER_REGISTRY_URL` alongside with the credentials.
 For details, see the configuration section.

+If you are using the "latest" tag of an image and want to pull it before running, you can specify the image to pull by setting `NOMAD_DOCKER_PULL_COMMAND`.

 Below are examples that start a simple python web server inside a container and expose the respective port.
 While it is technically possible to use the wrapper from the shell, it is not very useful.
 The intended use case is within nomad.

 ### Shell